Aging & Health A to Z

-- Arch pain – from fallen arches (flat feet), or abnormally high arches
+- Arch pain.
+From fallen arches (flat feet), or abnormally high arches.

-- Tarsal tunnel syndrome – a type of pinched nerve disorder
+- Tarsal tunnel syndrome.
+A type of pinched nerve disorder.

-- Achilles tendonitis – inflammation of the tendon that connects your heel bone to your calf muscle
+- Achilles tendonitis.
+Inflammation of the tendon that connects your heel bone to your calf muscle.

 How Common are Foot Problems?

 One in three people over the age of 65 has foot pain, stiffness, or aching feet.
 Older people who are living in long-term care facilities tend to have even higher rates of foot problems.
 In the United States, up to 87% of people have painful feet at some time in their lives.
-Most of these problems derive from poorly fitting shoes, such as pointy-toed high-heeled women’s shoes.
-Older or obese people, women, and people with diabetes, cardiovascular disease, osteoporosis, knee, hip or back pain have much higher rates of foot problems.
+Most of these problems derive from poorly fitting shoes, such as pointy-toed or high-heeled shoes.
+Older or obese people, women, and people with diabetes, cardiovascular disease, osteoporosis, or knee, hip, or back pain have much higher rates of foot problems.
 For women, pain in the toes and ball of the foot is much more common than in men, and it gets worse with age.
 However, pain in the heel tends to decrease as we get older.

 Older people are more likely to have foot pain if they also have a chronic disease.
 Foot pain in younger people tends to come from aching muscles and stress on bones.
-In older people, pain most often comes from corns, calluses and toe deformities, of which 75% are bunions.
+In older people, pain most often comes from corns, calluses, and toe deformities, of which 75% are bunions.
 As much as one third of all older people have a bunion.
 About 30% of older people with foot pain have calluses and about 15% have corns on their toes.